 In the United States, Chinese music and culture are primarily shared through specialized music courses and the incorporation of music into Chinese language teaching.
 The goal is to create a comprehensive cultural exchange platform and promote the internationalization of Chinese music.
 Some Asian Studies programs offer courses in ethnic instrumental music, ethnic vocal music, Chinese opera, and Chinese music appreciation.
 For example, the University at Buffalo in New York offered a total of 15 courses in 2018, including Chinese language and literature courses, dance classes, and music classes.
 Portland State University offers courses in Chinese folk instruments, Chinese folk dance, and Chinese folk songs.
 These courses aim to cultivate interest in Chinese music and culture and are taught by music teachers or volunteer teachers from Chinese universities.
 Students can choose to take multiple courses at the same time, and assignments are based on weekly progress.
-The teaching materials used in mainly focus on traditional Chinese music and folk music, with limited representation of modern Chinese music, as it limits the audience's understanding of the diverse range of Chinese music styles.
+The teaching materials used in mainly focus on traditional Chinese music and folk music, with limited representation of modern Chinese music genres (Tao & Qing, 2023).
+This has been identified as a challenge in the dissemination of Chinese music, as it limits the audience's understanding of the diverse range of Chinese music styles.
 Additionally, the dissemination of content has been criticized for its superficial approach, lack of localized teaching materials, and limited opportunities for deeper engagement with Chinese music.